 Learn more about dorkies.

-The mini dachshund can weigh up to 11 pounds and stands 5-to-9 inches tall.
+The mini dachshund, the breed that produces third smallest dog in the world, can weigh up to 11 pounds and stands 5 to 9 inches tall.
 Its hanging ears on its oval head add to the lovable look of this dog.
 This breed can be red, tan, or yellow, or a combination of the three.
 They are brilliant dogs that can quickly get bored.
 Their coats can be smooth, long-haired, or wire-haired.

 The mini dachshund is a highly loyal dog, but it can take the animal a while to warm up to outsiders.
 They have a long spine and a short rib cage, which can lead to back problems.
 Most have almost boundless energy.

 #2 Smallest Dogs: Chiweenie – 5 to 9 Inches

 Chiweenies stand between 5 and 9 inches tall and weigh between 4 and 11 pounds.
 They are a cross between dachshunds and chihuahuas.
 Most chiweenies have a short coat, but there are long-haired chiweenies.
 Ears can be erect like the chihuahuas or droopy like the dachshund.

 This breed makes terrific watchdogs, but they can be stubborn to train.
 These dogs usually do not have a high prey instinct, but they will bark to alert you to any changes in your environment.
 While this designer dog breed may have accidentally bred much earlier, breeders started intentionally breeding these dogs in the 1990s.

 #1 Smallest Dogs: Chihuahua- 5 to 8 Inches

 The American Kennel Club’s chihuahua breed standard says this dog will grow to be between 5 and 8 inches tall and should not exceed 6 pounds.
 As we’ve already noted, the chihuahua Milly is currently the smallest dog in the world, measuring only 3.8 inches tall.